Challenge

 Role

-UX/UI Designer, User Research, Wireframing, Prototyping, User Testing, Design System, Brand Development
+Solo UX/UI Designer, User Research, Wireframing, Prototyping, User Testing, Design System, Brand Development

 Platform